mperham/inspeqtor/README.md

 * know how to start/stop services.
 Defers to your OS's init system
 * have *any* runtime or 3rd party dependencies at all, not even libc.

-The default monitoring rules out of the box perform basic health checks:

-* / partition is > 90% full
-* Swap is more than 20% utilized
-* CPU(user) is > 90% for more than 4 cycles
-* load(5) is > 10
-* load(1) is > 20
+## Installation

+See the Inspeqtor wiki for complete documentation.

 ## Platforms

 inspeqtor's platform target is Linux 3.0+.
 Other platforms (OSX, FreeBSD) aren't as well-supported but I welcome help to improve it.
-Non-Unix platforms, e.g. Windows, aren't supported at this time, mostly because I don't have a Windows machine and so have no way of testing on it.
+Non-Unix platforms, e.g. Windows, aren't supported at this time.

 ## Requirements